Kwit Alternative

 A streak can tell you what happened.
 Craving-context logging helps explain why it happened.
 QuitNicPouches is built to connect cravings to pouch-specific situations, so you can see which routines need a replacement plan.

-That distinction matters for searches like "best apps to quit nicotine pouches" because the best app is not just the one with the most badges.
+That distinction matters for people searching for apps to quit nicotine pouches because the right app is not just the one with the most badges.
 It is the one that models your actual nicotine behavior.
+Clinical tobacco guidance from the CDC emphasizes counseling, long-term support, and evidence-based approaches for tobacco dependence; this page applies that general support principle to pouch-specific tracking and planning, not as medical advice.

 Build a pouch-specific quit plan